zoe-pith/pith-site/sections/projects.md

 ### Hospitality Consultation

 I received [three stars](https://www.chicagotribune.com/dining/ct-review-intro-jonah-reider-food-0928-20160924-column.html) from the Chicago Tribune for my menu development and implementation in residency at Intro Restaurant.
 I’ve developed menus for galas at The New Museum, advised Sam Adams Beer on flavor development, and executed private events and marketing collaborations for partners including Google, Stella Artois, Conde Nast, L’Oreal, and Land Rover.
 I’m also a founding partner with Meltyman Grilled Cheese in Japan.
-I also enjoy advising hospitality programs in the hotels, aviation, and yachting industries.

 _Private dining logistics:_
 _![](/images/private_dining.jpg)_

-Reach out if you'd like to chat about a hospitality project, CPG brand, event, or pop-up.
+Reach out if you'd like to chat about a hospitality project, brand and product development, private events or collaborative pop-ups.

 ### Home Consultation

 Cooking and dining spaces should be the focal points of any home.
 Contact me if you’d like help outfitting your home for relaxed cooking, elegant eating, and professional entertaining.
 Based on your needs and space, I will recommend essential tools, small appliances, cutlery, tableware, lighting, audio equipment, and more.
-I also enjoy facilitate simple lessons or trainings to develop confidence in your home, hotel, boat, or plane using tools and techniques as best as possible.
+And whether in a apartment, home, boat, or plane - I enjoy the challenges of developing and implementing elevated and truly intimate hospitality.

 ### Education

 Food and flavor are great lenses through which to examine political, economic, social, environmental, and physical well-being.
 I love showing young people, in or out of school, how cooking truly develops self confidence, self-expression, and civic engagement.
 In Brooklyn, from 2017-2018, I ran a free after-school program for middle-schoolers, using the Pith Supper Club venue to explore gardening, grocery shopping, dish development, and more.

 _TEDx Georgetown_
 ![](/images/tedx_jonah.jpg)

-Drawing from my economics education (focusing on inequality, sustainable development, business organization, and entrepreneurship), I’ve also spoken at institutions including Georgetown University, Stanford University, Columbia University, and at conferences in Abu Dhabi, Kuala Lumpur, Fukuoka.
+Drawing from my economics education (focusing on inequality, sustainable development, business organization, and entrepreneurship), I’ve also spoken at institutions including Georgetown University and Stanford University, and participated in international development conferences in Abu Dhabi, Kuala Lumpur, and Fukuoka.

 Please reach out if you'd like to chat about designing, implementing, and evaluating culinary arts education and food service standards.
 Improving public school lunches and food education is of particular interest to me.
-I'm also available for appropriate speaking opportunities, panel moderation, or entrepreneurial consulting.
+I'm also available for relevant speaking opportunities, panel moderation, or entrepreneurial consulting.

 ### Cannabis